Guarantee successful New Year’s Resolutions with QUEER goals

 Setting Q.U.E.E.R. parameters will guarantee successful New Year’s resolutions.
 Achieving goals is more rewarding than setting the same goals year after year and failing year after year.

 Once you’ve created your Q.U.E.E.R. goals, write them down, post them where you’ll see them every day and share them someone else.
-Writing Q.U.E.E.R. goals down and making them visible and verbal is a recipe to guarantee successful New Year’s resolutions and that’ll make for a better next year.
+Writing down your Q.U.E.E.R. goals and making them visible and verbal is a recipe to guarantee successful New Year’s resolutions and that’ll make for a better next year.